Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 April 2026 03.59.29 UTC
+- WIB: Rabu, 8 April 2026 04.53.17 UTC
-- WITA: Rabu, 8 April 2026 04.59.29 UTC
+- WITA: Rabu, 8 April 2026 05.53.17 UTC
-- WIT: Rabu, 8 April 2026 05.59.29 UTC
+- WIT: Rabu, 8 April 2026 06.53.17 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: motivational
+Kategori: technology